 - “I’m glad we talked.
 We should check in with each other more often.
 It’s good to be able to share some of this stuff with someone who gets it.”

 When You’re Worried About a Peer

 There may be times when you feel very worried about a coworker.
 They may have said something that alerted you to a more serious level of concern, or perhaps joked in a manner that could be taken the wrong way.
 If you’re concerned about a peer’s safety, don’t hesitate to respond.

 If you feel that a peer may be considering suicide, it’s important to ask the question directly.
 This can seem like a hard thing to do, but it consists of one simple question: “Are you thinking about killing yourself?”

 When you ask about suicide directly, it gives the person the opportunity to answer honestly and ask for help if they need it.
 If they say “no,” listen to what they express, and remind them that resources and support are available to help them cope and prevent an escalation of symptoms.

 If they answer “yes,” do not leave them alone.
 Stay with them to make sure they’re safe, and call or text a crisis line for immediate support.

-The American Foundation for Suicide Prevention offers additional information and research, as well as resources and personal stories.
+Firefighter Behavioral Health Alliance provides a suicide self-screening questionnaire, and the American Foundation for Suicide Prevention offers additional information and research, as well as resources and personal stories.